yxqd/luban/core/docs/add-new-element-type.rst

 * add a javascript module for this new element type, and put it into the javascript library for the extension. see, for example, luban.timber/weaver/web/javascripts/luban.timber/widgets/
+* for riveted elements, make sure there is one js module for the container and another for the subelement.
 * make sure this new module and its dependencies are included in the "default web weaver library". see luban.timber.weaver.web.libraries.default and make sure the paths specified in the "library" matches those